camerondiou/TowerUniteMediaPlayer/README.md

 # TowerUniteMediaPlayer
 Quick way to host your own media server to play videos in the game Tower Unite

+Overview:

+Tower Unite is a great game, but has some serious limitations on its media player.
+For starters it really only supports soundcloud and youtube.
+Along with this it can load web pages, but you are unable to interact with them after loading, so this makes most sites unusable.
+With this in mind I tried to create a solution that worked within these limitations, and tried to streamline it where anyone with basic Linux and networking knowledge can get this working.

+This small script aims to greatly expand the capabilities of the in game media player by allowing you to host your own media server to watch ANYTHING in game.
+It does this by converting any media (from any site supported by youtube-dl) to webm format, and then creates a webpage on your media server that sets up the exact parameters to have the media be in full screen on your player.

 Guide:

 Tested on Ubuntu 22.04.1 and 20.04.5